mtharp/laureline-firmware/doc/config.rst

 | **Default**: false

 If true, then :ref:`ntp_key` is a 40 digit hexadecimal key for use with the MD5 authentication scheme.
-Note that usually ntpd's keys file specifies MD5 keys as 20 plaintext bytes; this must be converted to 40 hexadecimal digits here.
+Note that ntpd's keys file specifies MD5 keys as 20 plaintext bytes; this must be converted to 40 hexadecimal digits here.

 .. _ntp_key_is_sha1: